oracle-devrel/cd3-automation-toolkit/documentation/docs/Launch_Docker_container.md

 === "Example for Windows "
       ```docker run --platform linux/amd64 -it -p 8443:8443 -d -v D:/mount_path:/cd3user/tenancies cd3toolkit:v2024.1.0```

+!!!
+Tip
-> If you are launching the container on cloud, Please make sure to use a private server or a bastion connected server with restricted access(i.e. not publicly available) to host the container.
+    If you are launching the container on cloud, Please make sure to use a private server or a bastion connected server with restricted access(i.e. not publicly available) to host the container.

 * Run  ```docker ps```